elic-eon/tldr/README.md

-# Take Home Assignment
+# TL;DR Slack App

 ## Overview

 A simple API that serve as slack application backend.
+It uses OpenAI API to generate summaries and suggestions based on the conversation history.

 ## Technologies Used